NAEP-AS-Challenge/reading-prediction/readme.md

 The Department of Education is offering up to 10 prizes for a total potential award of up to \$30,000 (\$20,000 for item-specific models,
-\$10,000 for generic model).
+\$10,000 for a generic model).
 The first-place prize for the item-specific challenge is \$15,000, and the first-place prize for the generic model is \$5,000.
 Up to 4 runner-up prizes in each category may be awarded with cash prizes of of \$1,250 each.